Monoxido45/Monoxido45.github.io/_pages/cv.md

 nav: true
 nav_order: 3
 cv_pdf: Luben_CV.pdf # you can also use external links here
 description: Resumed Curriculum Vitae.
-More details in the PDF.
+More details in the CV PDF.
 toc:
   sidebar: left
 ---